jlan84/cross-validation-assignment/pair.md

 ### Exercise:

 1. Plot the parameters (coefficients) of the Ridge regression (y-axis) versus the value of the alpha parameter.
-(There will be as many lines as there are parameters)
+(There will be as many lines as there are predictors)

 ```python
 from sklearn import preprocessing